QuBenhao/LeetCode/problems/problems_1946/problem.md

 # 1946.
-Largest Number After Mutating Substring
+Largest Number After Mutating Substring [Rating: 1445.37]

 You are given a string `num`, which represents a large integer.
 You are also given a **0-indexed**integer array `change` of length `10` that maps each digit `0-9` to another digit.
 More formally, digit `d` maps to digit `change[d]`.